elvismello/simpleBilliards/README.md

 ## Methods

 It uses the leapfrog method for integrating position and velocity.
+Collisions aren't always detected yet.